mkromberg/link/docs/GettingStarted.md

 By default, Link does not consider arrays to be part of the source code of an application and will not write arrays to source files unless you explicitly request it.
 Link is not intended to be used as a database management system; if you have arrays that are modified during the normal running of your application, we recommend that you store that data in an RDBMS or other files that are managed by the application code, rather than using Link for this.

-If you have arrays that represent error tables, range definitions or other *constant* inputs to the application, that should be considered to be part of the source code, you can cause them to be written to file using [Link.Add](Link.Add.md):
+If you have arrays that represent error tables, range definitions or other *constant* data that is actually part of the application, you can cause them to be written to file using [Link.Add](Link.Add.md):

 ```apl
       stats.Directions←'North' 'South' 'East' 'West'